SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

   </a>
 </figure>

-VLANs is the most simple and common design for very small deployments that are starting to use OpenStack.
+VLANs are the most simple and popular design for small operators which are just starting to use OpenStack.

-This type of network leverages VLANs between network switches and servers for the SDN traffic.
-User workload like VMs and containers on the server are bound to a VLAN usually with OVS.
-Neutron orchestrates the process of creation and management of user networks both on the network plane (underlay network) and on the servers.
-ML2 plugin and drivers are used to talk to the network devices and OVN/OVS control plane on the server.
+This type of network leverages VLANs between network switches and servers.
+Each tenant network is assigned its own VLAN.
+User workloads like VMs and containers on the server are bound to a VLAN by OVS.
+Neutron orchestrates the process of creation and management of tenant networks both on the network plane (underlay network) and on the servers.
+It uses ML2 to provision VLANs on the network switches and delegates to OVN/OVS the binding of the virtual device to the VLAN on the server.

-Operators have the option to either pre-provision all VLANs ahead of time, so that when new tenant network appears it can be attached to an existing VLAN without needing to talk to the network devices again.
+Operators have the option to either pre-provision all VLANs ahead of time so that when a new tenant network appears it can be attached to an existing VLAN without needing to talk to the network devices again.
 The alternative is to use ML2 to dynamically configure new VLAN before each tenant network is created.

 ### Pros

-- This kind of network is easy and simple to implement.
-It can be further simplified by pre-provisioning all VLANs on the physical network and potentially eliminating ML2.
-It is a good approach for test-beds and small deployments.
+- This kind of network is easy to implement.
+It can be simplified even further by pre-provisioning all VLANs on the physical network thus eliminating the need for ML2.
+It is a good approach for test beds and small deployments.

 ### Cons

-- Most notably, VLANs for SDN don't scale well.
-First we have a theoretical limit of 4096 VLANs on each network switch.
-More realistic limit would be about 100 OpenStack tenants.
+- Most notably, VLANs don't scale well.
+This is due to a theoretical limit of 4096 VLANs on each network switch.
+A more realistic limit would be about 100 OpenStack tenants for a single cloud network.
 - The approach is also very fragile.
-A single VM can brake the whole network, thus exposing a huge blast radius.
+A single VM can break the whole network, thus exposing a huge blast radius.
 Also, network switches are notorious for being able to persist VLAN configuration.
 If a switch goes down, its configuration must be replayed after boot-up which is a process leading to significant downtimes.
-- Another drawback, which we see here is the involvement of the physical network which is needed to support the SDN.
-For each new user network in OpenStack, new VLANs must be created and attached to.
-Even in pre-provisioned scenario, the VLANs must still exist in the underlay, which eventually becomes a bottleneck.
+- Another drawback, which we see is the involvement of the physical network to support the SDN.
+For each new tenant network in OpenStack, new VLANs must be provisioned.
+Even in the pre-provisioned scenario, the VLANs must still exist in the underlay, which eventually becomes a bottleneck.

 ## Network-centric SDN